NetworkBlockDevice/nbd/doc/proto.md

 are currently registered:
 * (none)

+Save in respect of the `base:` namespace described below, this specification requires no specific semantics of metadata contexts, except that all the information they provide MUST be representable within the flags field as defined for `NBD_REPLY_TYPE_BLOCK_STATUS`.
+Likewise, save in respect of the `base:` namespace, the syntax of query strings is not specified by this document.

+Server implementations SHOULD ensure the syntax for query strings they support and semantics for resulting metadata context is documented similarly to this document.

+### The `base:` metadata namespace

 This standard defines exactly one metadata context; it is called `base:allocation`, and it provides information on the basic allocation status of extents (that is, whether they are allocated at all in a sparse file context).

+The query string within the `base:` metadata context can take one of two forms:
+* `base:` - in which case all metadata contexts within `base:` are listed; or
+* `base:[leaf-name]` where `[leaf-name]` is a context leaf-name that exists within the `base` namespace (currently just `base:allocation`.

+#### `base:allocation` metadata context

+The `base:allocation` metadata context is the basic "allocated at all" metadata context.
+If an extent is marked with `NBD_STATE_HOLE` at that context, this means that the given extent is not allocated in the backend storage, and that writing to the extent MAY result in the ENOSPC error.
+This supports sparse file semantics on the server side.
+If a server supports the `base:allocation` metadata context, then writing to an extent which has `NBD_STATE_HOLE` clear MUST NOT fail with ENOSPC unless for reasons specified in the definition of another context.

+It defines the following flags for the flags field:

+- `NBD_STATE_HOLE` (bit 0): if set, the block represents a hole (and future writes to that area may cause fragmentation or encounter an `ENOSPC` error); if clear, the block is allocated or the server could not otherwise determine its status.
+Note that the use of `NBD_CMD_TRIM` is related to this status, but that the server MAY report a hole even where `NBD_CMD_TRIM` has not been requested, and also that a server MAY report that the block is allocated even where `NBD_CMD_TRIM` has been requested.
+- `NBD_STATE_ZERO` (bit 1): if set, the block contents read as all zeroes; if clear, the block contents are not known.
+Note that the use of `NBD_CMD_WRITE_ZEROES` is related to this status, but that the server MAY report zeroes even where `NBD_CMD_WRITE_ZEROES` has not been requested, and also that a server MAY report unknown content even where `NBD_CMD_WRITE_ZEROES` has been requested.

+It is not an error for a server to report that a region of the export has both `NBD_STATE_HOLE` set and `NBD_STATE_ZERO` clear.
+The contents of such an area are undefined, and a client reading such an area should make no assumption as to its contents or stability.

+For the `base:allocation` context, the remainder of the flags field is reserved.
+Servers SHOULD set it to all-zero; clients MUST ignore unknown flags.

 ## Values